king-koda/full-stack-js-example-18072024/README.md

 Server:

 - "npm run start" -> compiles TS files to JS and runs application with nodemon watching for changes to files and restarting server when required
-- "npm run db-setup" -> pulls the latest postgres image from docker site and initializes it with the config found @ server/docker-compose.yml
+- "npm run db-setup" -> pulls the latest postgres image from docker site and initializes it with the config found @ server/docker-compose.yml, and then populates the db with some fake seed data

 # Assumptions